"We can still win. It's what we Gamemakers like to call a 'wrinkle.'"

 "People are starving in 12.
 Here they're just...throwing it up so they can stuff more in."

-Bloodless Carnage: Due to the stringencies of the PG-13 rating, except for a specific handful of scenes (such as Gale's flogging and Cinna's beating), the film is almost totally devoid of blood; this is most jarring when the District 11 man is executed offscreen but his body is shown being carried away, with no visible exit wound or blood on the ground from having just been shot point blank in the skull.
+Bloodless Carnage: Replacing the Jitter Cam of the first film as a way to keep the PG-13 rating.
+This becomes almost jarring when the District 11 man is executed offscreen but his body is shown being carried away, with no visible exit wound or blood on the ground from having just been shot point blank in the skull.

 Blood from the Mouth: During the Victory Ball, President Snow drinks some wine, and afterwards his glass is full of blood.